alyannisa/studentREST/README.md

 # studentREST
-Study CRUD Rest API using Java Springboot
+Study CRUD Rest API using Java Springboot and Thymeleaf